alternative diy christmas tree tent for kids

 Twinkle String Lights

-We used a strand of curtain twinkle fairy lights and wrapped them around the base of the tree and then gathered them altogether up at the top.
+We used a strand of curtain twinkle fairy lights and wrapped them around the base of the tree.
+Then we gathered them up at the top.
 You could really make any string lights you have work for this.

-Plus, it gave my son a chance to get acquainted with the idea that sometimes worthwhile things take time.
-We live in a culture of instant gratification, and I think that mentality can really do a big disservice to growing minds.
-And really for all of us for that matter.
+The multistep process gave my son a chance to get acquainted with the idea that sometimes, things take time.
+We live in a culture of instant gratification, and I think that mentality can do a great disservice to growing minds.
+And really for all of us.

 Playdough Ornaments

-We tried out a dough recipe to make the ornaments, but ultimately ended up using my toddler’s playdough.
-The dough recipe we originally tried made very hard dough and was tricky for my toddler to roll out and cut out shapes with on his own.
+We tried out a dough recipe to make the ornaments, but ultimately ended up using my toddler’s play dough instead.
+The salt dough recipe we originally found online and tried made very hard dough and was tricky for my toddler to roll out and cut out shapes with on his own.

-So luckily, we had a stash of our soft and squishy DIY Playdough we were able to use with the cookie cutters instead of the basic salt dough recipe we found online for ornaments.
-Here’s our DIY Playdough Recipe
+So luckily, we had a stash of our own soft and squishy DIY Playdough that we were able to use with our cookie cutters.
+Here’s our DIY Playdough Recipe.

 eco-friendly christmas tree dough ornaments